 We’ve all seen it in our offices, the little white bundle.
 A remedy to the daily grind – 5pm comes a little quicker when listening to ones favourite tunes or podcast.
 They’re not noise cancelling, but with enough volume they can drown out the acoustic pollution in our shiny new open plan offices that are all the rage these days.
 And they came for free with our phone.

 They’re plugged into work laptops, because who wants to use their own data plans getting through the work day?
 And those Skype for Business project update meetings – they’ve got a microphone, so, win!
 Wait…what?

 Unfortunately, your customer is not sharing your same experience while you’re dialled into that project update meeting.
-However, they’re getting a taste of what working in your office might be like.
+However, they’re getting a taste of what working in your office or working from home might be like.

-At best, hearing your colleagues chat about the bender they had over the weekend might provide some light entertainment for an otherwise boring meeting.
+At best, hearing your colleagues chat about the bender they had over the weekend, or the fun your kids are having in the next room, might provide some light entertainment for an otherwise boring meeting.
 At worst, they might overhear what your colleague really thinks of them… But, probably more often, it will simply introduce unwanted noise into the call degrading the overall experience for the other participants.

 The problem is your Apple EarPods’ microphone (or any typical low cost consumer earphones) is not capable of filtering out speech background noise effectively.
 They are built to a price.
 They come with a single mic located within the in-line controls on the cord.
 The absence of additional microphones means it is unable to cancel out the speech it is picking up from the background and other noise.

 In comparison, headsets optimised for Unified Communications (UC) applications generally have multiple microphones, known as a “microphone array”.
 The headset feeds the inputs of the microphone array through a proprietary algorithm to optimise the signal of the wearer’s speech, while filtering out unwanted background noise.